Kidnappers demand N10m ransom from family of abducted widow - New Telegraph

-Suspected kidnappers, who took a middle aged widow and mother of four children in Kogi, on Saturday, have demanded N10 million ransom from her family.
+Suspected kidnappers, who took a middle-age widow and mother of four children in Kogi, on Saturday has demanded for N10 million ransom from her family.

 The widow, Mrs Sefi Jimoh, was allegedly kidnapped on the road while waiting for a commercial motorcycle, popularly called “Okada” to go home after a morning prayer session at Mountain of Fire and Miracles Church at Phase II in Lokoja metropolis.